Aurumaker72/MupenUtilities/README.md

 **Important:** Do not separate the dlls and executable.

 ## Other
--This program automatically checks for updates when internet is connected
+-This program automatically checks for updates when internet is connected, so expect longer start-up times with slow internet

 -This program accesses other program's memory and might be marked as unsafe